-This homemade Green Bean Casserole will be the star at your Thanksgiving table because it has no canned soup or MSG!
+This homemade Green Bean Casserole will be the perfect side dish at your Thanksgiving table because it has no canned soup or MSG!

 All-natural and much healthier than the original Campbell's™ soup recipe.
 It's ready in 35-minutes!